Complaints and feedback - tell us what you think

 For more information, visit the Administrative Appeals Tribunal website or call 1300 366 700.

 An independent statutory body which reviews decisions made by Officers of the Department of Human Services under the social security law, family assistance law, child support scheme and some other statutes.

 For more information, visit the Social Security Administrative Appeals Tribunal website or call 1800 011 140.

 Provides an avenue to investigate the handling of your personal information or a Freedom of Information decision by an Australian Government department or agency.

 For more information visit the Office of the Australian Information Commissioner website or call 1300 363 992.
 If calling from outside Australia call: + 61 2 9284 9749.

 Other support when talking to us

 You may find the following resources helpful when making a complaint or giving feedback.

-National Legal Aid (NLA) represents the Directors of each of the eight State and Territory Legal Aid Commissions in Australia.
+Represents the Directors of each of the 8 State and Territory Legal Aid Commissions in Australia.